 Maybe KPMG AZSA accountants thought it wasn't important, said Shinji Hatta, a professor at Aoyama Gakuin University's Graduate School of Professional Accountancy in Tokyo.

 But it was important, and overlooking this in my opinion is a grave issue in terms of auditing.

 Both Ernst & Young and KPMG have grappled with problem clients before.

 KPMG paid multi-million-dollar settlements over its audits of New Century Financial, a mortgage lender that collapsed during the U.S. housing crisis, and Xerox, a copier-maker accused of manipulating its accounting in the late 1990s.

 Ernst & Young has been sued over its audits of China-based Sino-Forest, once the biggest forestry company listed on the Toronto Stock Exchange.

 It also still faces a lawsuit by the New York attorney general alleging it helped Lehman Brothers engage in a massive accounting fraud before its 2008 bankruptcy helped trigger the 2008-2009 global financial crisis.
 Ernst & Young says it acted properly.

 In that case, Ernst & Young is accused of standing by while Lehman repeatedly moved up to $50 billion off its balance sheet at quarter ends.
-The manoeuvre, dubbed Repo 105, helped hide Lehman's financial problems before its downfall, New York prosecutors allege.
+The maneuver, dubbed Repo 105, helped hide Lehman's financial problems before its downfall, New York prosecutors allege.